 Republic of Korea Army

-South Korea has mandatory military conscription - every Korean male, with very few exceptions, serves about 2 years in the military after graduation.
+South Korea has mandatory military conscription - every Korean male, with very few exceptionsnote , serves about 2 years in the military.

 Republic of Korea Navy

 The Republic of Korea Navy is the naval branch of the ROK armed forces.
-Many ROK navy men revere Admiral Yi Sun Shin, who in the 16th century whacked a Japanese invasion fleet with his Turtle Boats, the world's first ironclads (no, really).
-The South Korean navy is currently building up its forces, including an amphibious assault ship/light carrier, to make it a blue-water navy in 2020 like that of its eastern neighbor and rival.
+Many ROK navy men revere Admiral Yi Sun Shin, who in the 16th century whacked a Japanese invasion fleet with his Turtle Boats, the world's first ironclads (according to some).
+The South Korean navy is currently building up its forces, having already introduced into service an amphibious assault ship and several modern AEGIS-capable destroyers, to make it a blue-water navy in 2020 like that of its eastern neighbor and rival.
 It is also developing its own aircraft carrier, capable of fielding F-35B fighters.

 Republic of Korea Air Force

 The ROK Air Force is the air arm of the Korean armed forces.
-It has 600 American-designed planes, most of them F-4 Phantom IIs, F-5 Tiger IIs, and F-16 Fighting Falcons, but it is currently including the F-15E Strike Eagle and the F-35A.
-It is also participating in the development and production of indigenous aircraft, with the T-50/FA-50 Golden Eagle (unrelated to the former) trainer/attack fighter.
-The ROK Air Force wants to have JDAM bombs and attack drones so that their aircraft have better Macross Missile Massacre
+It has 600 American-designed planes, most of them F-4 Phantom IIs, F-5 Tiger IIs, and F-16 Fighting Falcons, but it is currently modernizing its fleet with the F-15K Slam Eagle and the F-35A.
+It is also participating in the development and production of indigenous aircraft, with the T-50/FA-50 Golden Eagle (unrelated to the F-15) trainer/attack fighter.
+The ROK Air Force wants to have JDAM bombs and attack drones so that their aircraft have better Macross Missile Massacre ability.

 Republic of Korea Marines